Greenie10/greenie10.github.io/Full_stack_app_deployment_with_ZEIT_Now.md

 # Full stack app deployment with ZEIT Now

-This project was started so many times, caught in a never ending Groundhog Day of GitHub repositories.
-Luckily I was gradually nudged off the merry-go-round by smart colleagues.
+This is a step-by-step tutorial for a full stack app, using React as frontend, Node backend with Apollo/GraphQL connected to MongoDB Atlas online database, all deployed using ZEIT Now.

-(This is _very much_ a work in progress.
+(<span class="text-red-300">**WARNING**</span> _very much_ a work in progress.
 It is simply stepped notes, with very little explanation.
 Explanation will be in the write up for each section.)

 ## Roadmap